zhangmenghao/zhangmenghao.github.io/index.md

 ## Selected Honors and Awards
-* "Kwai Star" Special Technical Talent Program, Kuaishou Technology, 2021 (The only winner in the engineering field)
+* "Kwai Star" Special Technical Talent Program, Kuaishou Technology, 2021 (The only winner in the system/engineering field of the whole company)
 * Outstanding Ph.D Graduate, Dept. of Computer Science & Technology, Tsinghua University, 2021
 * Outstanding Ph.D Graduate, Beijing, 2021 (Top 7 out of 100+ Ph.D Graduates in the CS department)
 * Selected in "Shuimu Tsinghua Scholar Program", 2021